Dirichlet is not just Bad and Singular: Abstract

 \section{Abstract}

-It is well known that in one dimension the set of Dirichlet improvable real numbers consists precisely of badly approximable and singular numbers.
-We show that in higher dimensions this is not the case by proving that there exist uncountably many Dirichlet improvable vectors that are neither badly approximable nor singular.
-This is a consequence of a stronger statement concerning well approximable sets.
+It is well known that in dimension one the set of Dirichlet improvable real numbers consists precisely of badly approximable and singular numbers.
+We show that in higher dimensions this is not the case by proving that there exist continuum many Dirichlet improvable vectors that are neither badly approximable nor singular.
+This is a consequence of a stronger statement {that involves} {very} well approximable {points}. {In \ourappendix{} we formulate the notion of intermediate Dirichlet improvable sets {concerning approximations by rational planes of every intermediate dimension} and show that they coincide.
+This naturally extends a classical theorem of Davenport $\&$ Schmidt (1969) which states that the simultaneous form of Dirichlet's theorem is improvable if and only if the dual form is improvable. {Consequently,} our {main} ``continuum'' result is equally valid for the corresponding intermediate Diophantine sets of badly approximable, singular and Dircihlet improvable points.}